polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/blockchain-basics.md

 ## Blockchain governance

-Most blockchains also enable network participants to submit and vote on proposals that affect network operations or the blockchain community.
+Some blockchains allow network participants to submit and vote on proposals that affect network operations or the blockchain community.
 By submitting and voting on proposals—referenda—the blockchain community can determine how the blockchain evolves in an essentially democratic process.
-To participate in governance, however, most blockchains require users to maintain a significant stake of tokens in an account.
+On-chain governance is relatively rare, however, and to participate, a blockchain might require users to maintain a significant stake of tokens in an account or to be selected as a representative for other users.

 ## Applications running on a blockchain